Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group

 It might seem natural to include $ c_0 $ in the implied constant of comparability.
-It is likely, however, that $c_0$ depends, not only on $K$, but on the radius of support of $ \psi $.
-It is important for the next steps that the constant of comparability does not depend on this radius (as, in effect, it will be allowed to grow).
-This is easy to take care of.
-Postcomposing $ f $ with the dilation $\delta_{r_0}$, $r_0 := c_0^{1/4}$, and calling the result $f$ again, we have a $ K' $-quasiconformal mapping $f$ such that $J_f \simeq e^{2\Lambda}$ almost everywhere, and with the implied constant dependent on $ K $ only. \end{proof}
+It is likely, however, that $c_0$ depends not only on $K$ but on $R$ the radius of support of $ \psi $.
+As will soon become clear, it is important that the constant of comparability is independent of $R$.
+Instead we postcompose $ f $ with the dilation $\delta_{r_0}$, $r_0 := c_0^{1/4}$ and call the result $f$ again.
+We thus have a $ K' $-quasiconformal mapping $f$ such that $J_f \simeq e^{2\Lambda}$ almost everywhere, and with the implied constant dependent on $ K $ only. \end{proof}